The jury has been selected for Derek Chauvin's trial. Here's what we know about them - Local News 8

 The jury has been selected for Derek Chauvin’s trial.
 Here’s what we know about them

-A jury of 15 people has been selected in Derek Chauvin’s trial in the death of George Floyd.
-And while the jurors are unnamed and unseen on camera, we do know basic details about them.
+A jury of 14 people has been selected in Derek Chauvin’s trial in the death of George Floyd, and while the jurors are unnamed and unseen on camera, we do know basic details about them.

-Six men and nine women have been chosen to serve on the jury during the trial in Minneapolis.
-Of the 15 jurors, nine are White, four are Black and two are mixed race, according to how the court says the jurors identified themselves.
+Five men and nine women have been chosen to serve on the jury during the trial in Minneapolis.
+Of the 14 jurors, eight are White, four are Black and two are mixed race, according to how the court says the jurors identified themselves.

-The jury selection process began March 9 at the Hennepin County Government Center and wrapped up Tuesday — two weeks later.
-The panel will ultimately be made up of 12 jurors and two alternates, so one of the selected jurors will be excused before the trial begins, Judge Peter Cahill said.
+The jury selection process began March 9 at the Hennepin County Government Center and wrapped up Tuesday, exactly two weeks later.
+The panel will ultimately be made up of 12 jurors and two alternates.

 Floyd, a 46-year-old Black man, died on May 25, 2020, after Chauvin, a White former Minneapolis Police officer, placed his knee on Floyd’s neck for an extended period while Floyd pleaded, “I can’t breathe.”
 His final moments were captured on video, and his death led to widespread protests against police brutality and racism under the banner Black Lives Matter as well as incidents of unrest and looting.